You are here: Home / CABI Centres / Kenya

 Agri-Digital Tools Communications Coordinator

-Deputy Director, Research and Innovation
+Deputy Director, Development and Outreach, Africa

 Flora Okidia